 lpFun

-Python package for fast multivariate interpolation and differentiation.
+Python package for fast multivariate polynomial interpolation in $\ell^p$-type polynomial spaces.

 GitHub Repository Cite this repo arXiv Code style: black License